Identification of Causal Diffusion Effects Under Structural Stationarity: Introduction

-This article builds on a growing literature of causal diffusion effects \citep[e.g.,][]{shalizi2011homophily, imbens2013social, ogburn2014DAG, omalley2014diff, shalizi2016controlling}.
-In addition to research on the use of experimental or quasi-experimental design \citep{duflo2003, bramoulle2009identification, fowler2010experiment, an2015instrumental, eckles2016estimating}, a series of papers address potential problems of omitted confounders by deriving tests or bounds for causal diffusion effects. \cite{vanderweele2012why} show that after controlling for homophily bias and contextual confounding, the spatial autoregressive model can be used to test the null hypothesis of zero diffusion effects. \cite{anagnostopoulos2008influence}'s test also evaluates the same null hypothesis of no diffusion effects.
+This article builds on a growing literature of causal diffusion effects \citep{shalizi2011homophily, imbens2013social, ogburn2017challenges}.\footnote{\spacingset{1}{ Related but different literature is on causal inference with interference.
+The difference is that while interference focuses primarily on the causal effect of others' {\it treatments}, diffusion (a.k.a, peer and contagion effects) considers the causal effect of others' {\it outcomes} \citep{ogburn2014DAG}.
+See \citet{halloran2016review} for a review of the interference literature.}} In addition to research on the use of experimental or quasi-experimental design \citep{bramoulle2009identification, omalley2014diff, an2015instrumental, eckles2017Online, basse2019peer, jagadeesan2019designs, li2019randomization}, a series of papers address problems of omitted confounders by deriving tests or bounds \citep[e.g.,][]{anagnostopoulos2008influence}. \cite{vanderweele2012why} show that after controlling for homophily bias and contextual confounding, the spatial autoregressive model can be used to test the existence of diffusion effects.
 To compute bounds for diffusion effects, \cite{versteeg2010difftest, versteeg2013statistical} examine a specific causal DAG only with homophily and diffusion, and \cite{vanderweele2011sen} proposes sensitivity analysis methods.
 This paper shares concerns about the no omitted confounders assumption.
-However, instead of testing the null hypothesis of zero diffusion effects or deriving bounds, this paper focuses on the point identification of causal diffusion effects.
+However, instead of testing the existence of diffusion effects or deriving bounds, this paper focuses on the point identification and estimating the magnitude of causal diffusion effects.